The final product

 }

-To calculate the yaw and pitch angles, we’ll first average the changes in the mouse movements.
-We will treat this average as a scalar or “degrees” and convert to radians.
-The 0.35 constant was found through trial-and-error and serves to dampen the rotation.
+constant was found through trial-and-error and serves to dampen the rotation.
 Next, we’ll wrap these values after 360 degrees.
 For example, 450 degrees becomes 90 degrees.
-So that they cannot completely rotate the pitch around, we’ll limit the pitch angle to !(45 < x < 315) or 0 <= x <= 45 and 315 <= x <= 360.
-Last, we will remove the first elements from the mouse movement differences.
-This will keep a stable window as we compute the moving average.
+So that they cannot completely rotate the pitch around, we’ll limit the pitch angle to !(45 < x < 315)

 // Calculate the camera yaw and pitch angles.